marekkozel/C_Bulanci/README.md

 |Shotgun|![Shotgun](./docs/shotgun_power_up-export.png)|![Bullet](./docs/bullet-export.png)|Short range|35|It allows you to shoot 5 spreaded bullets in forward direction.|
 |Rocket|![Rocket](./docs/rocket_power_up-export.png)|![Rocket bullet](./docs/rocket_bullet-export.png)|Infinite range|0|Rocket is special projectil, it has infinite range, but when it collides with, [Obstacle](#Obstacles), [Cubes](#Cubes), or with borders.
 It would explode, and spreaded 8 more gun bullets in every direction. |
 |Mine|![Mine](./docs/mine_power_up-export.png)|![Mine](./docs/mine-export.png)|0 range|100|It allows you to place the mine on the ground, when enemy steps on it it would be instantly vaporized, but placed mines will automaticly disappers after 30 seconds.|

+> While player is in game, projectiles can destroy each other, but Mine is indestructable.

 ## Obstacles
 In the game are 2 types of obstacles: